UK parliament vote to reveal extent of anger over May's Brexit plan

 But, if she chooses to fight and then sees a large number of her own party rebel, it would undermine her leadership and cast fresh doubt on whether she can deliver the Brexit plan agreed by her cabinet this month at her Chequers country residence.

-The Chequers agreement, which is only a starting point for negotiations with the EU, has already led to the resignations of high-profile cabinet members David Davis and Boris Johnson, and the pro-Brexit faction say it has to change.
+The Chequers agreement, which is only a starting point for negotiations with the EU, has already led to the resignations of her Brexit minister David Davis and foreign secretary Boris Johnson, and the eurosceptic faction say it has to change.

 “I suspect the Chequers deal is, in fact, dead,” Conservative lawmaker Bernard Jenkin told the BBC.

-It has also been rejected by some in the pro-EU faction in her party, with former minister Justine Greening on Monday calling for a second referendum on Brexit to end the stalemate in parliament over the best future relationship with the bloc.
+It has also been rejected by some in the pro-EU faction in her party, with former minister Justine Greening calling on Monday for a second Brexit referendum to end the stalemate in parliament over the best future relationship with the bloc.

 On Sunday, May attempted to face down would-be eurosceptic rebels by warning that if they sink her premiership then they risk squandering the victory of an EU exit that they have dreamed about for decades.

-Business minister Greg Clark urged party members to get behind the prime minister’s plan: “”When it comes to parliament I hope and expect that it will be persuasive that what is on offer will be good for the UK, it would be good for every part of the UK.”
+Business minister Greg Clark urged party members to get behind the prime minister’s plan: “When it comes to parliament I hope and expect that it will be persuasive that what is on offer will be good for the UK, it would be good for every part of the UK.”

 A party meeting last week looked to have snuffed out talk of a confidence motion challenging May’s leadership, which would require 48 Conservative members of parliament to initiate, and 159 to win.

-But, fueled by criticism from U.S. President Donald Trump and anger at grassroots level in the party, the sentiment against May has gained fresh momentum.
+But, fueled by criticism from U.S. President Donald Trump and anger among grassroots party members, the sentiment against May has gained fresh momentum.

-On Monday, much attention will fall on Davis, who led the Brexit negotiation until he quit in protest at May’s plan, and Johnson, the former foreign minister who is seen as a challenger for her job.
+A ministerial aide became the ninth party member to resign their post in protest over the Chequers deal.
+Lawmaker Scott Mann quit on Monday, saying the plan would put him in conflict with his constituents by delivering a “watered down” Brexit.

-Both could speak in the debate, due to start at 1430 GMT and end with votes at 2100, and they may have an important influence over how many colleagues are willing to speak out.
+Davis said he would not speak in the parliamentary debate but could back one of the rebel amendments.
+The debate is due to start at 1430 GMT and end with votes at 2100.

 The amendments to the Taxation (Cross-border Trade) Bill have been proposed by arch-eurosceptic Jacob Rees-Mogg.
-He said he did not expect the bill, or another key bill on trade due to be debated on Tuesday, to be blocked outright by the 650-member parliament.
+He said he did not expect the bill, or another bill on trade due to be debated on Tuesday, to be blocked outright by the 650-member parliament.

 “I’m sure Theresa May does not want to split the Conservative Party and therefore she will find that the inevitable consequence of the parliamentary arithmetic is that she will need to change it (the Brexit policy) to keep the party united,” Rees-Mogg said.